HbA1c Test Purpose, Procedure, Result Interpretation, Report Format etc

 - Hb A1 (% of total Hb) = 5.0 to 7.5

-The Following table gives the recommendation for the treatment:
+The following table gives a recommendation for the treatment:

 HbA1c And Estimated Blood Glucose Level: